espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 3. Set other menuconfig options as desired.
 Pay particular attention to the ``Bootloader Config`` options, as you can only flash the bootloader once.
 Then exit menuconfig and save your configuration.

-4. When you run ``idf.py build`` for the first time, if the signing key is not found, then an error message will be printed with a command to generate a signing key via ``espsecure.py generate_signing_key``.
+4. When you run ``idf.py build`` for the first time, if the signing key is not found, then an error message will be printed with a command to generate a signing key via ``idf.py secure-generate-signing-key``.

 .. important::